yegito/Yegito/README.md

-### Hi there 👋
+### Hi 👋

 ## I'm Yuri Egito
 - I live in Brasil, Rio de Janeiro
 - I am a Back-end student
-- I have been learnig more about Python 🚀
+- I have been learnig more about Python and JavaScript 🚀

 ## Connect with me:
 <a href="https://www.linkedin.com/in/yuri-egito-05255a216/" target="_blank">